Master of Laws: Requirements

-LL.M. programs by country
+Programs by country

 Australia

-In Australia, the LLM is generally only open graduates with a first professional degree in law (typically a JD or LLB).
+In Australia, the LLM is generally only open to graduates with a first professional degree in law (typically a JD or LLB).
 There are nearly 100 LLM courses in Australia across 25 institutions taught in English.

 Variants of the LL.M. exist, such as the Master of Legal Practice (M.L.P.) available at the Australian National University, where students who have completed the Graduate Diploma of Legal Practice (which law graduates must obtain before being able to be admitted as a solicitor/barrister), will be granted some credit towards the Master qualification.
 Other variants of the LL.M. are more similar to the LL.M. available in the wider Commonwealth but under a different title, for example Master of Commercial Law, Master of International Law or Master of Human Rights Law.
 These courses are usually more specialised than a standard LL.M.

 Canada

-In Canada, the LL.M. is generally open to law graduates holding an LL.B., LL.L., or B.C.L. as a first degree.
+In Canada, the LL.M. is generally open to law graduates holding a J.D., LL.B., LL.L., or B.C.L. as a first degree.
 Students can choose to take research-based LL.M. degrees or course-based LL.M. degrees.
 Research-based LL.M. degrees are one- or two-year programs that require students to write a thesis that makes a significant contribution to their field of research.
 Course-based LL.M. degrees do not require a significant research paper.
 An LL.M. can be studied part-time, and at some schools, through distance learning.
 LL.M. degrees can be general, or students can choose to pursue a specialized area of research.

 Foreign trained lawyers who wish to practice in Canada will first need to have their education and experience assessed by the Federation of Law Societies of Canada's National Committee on Accreditation.
 Upon having received a certificate of accreditation from the National Committee on Accreditation, foreign law graduates would then have to obtain articles with a law firm, take the professional legal training course, and pass the professional exams to be called to the bar in a province.
 The University of British Columbia's LLM in Common Law is an example of one of a few LLM courses that help to prepare students for the professional exams.